News

 The countdown has begun for the Tapestry Museum!

-There are still 6 months (closed in January) to (re)discover the work before the site is closed for works from 1 September 2025.
+There are still 2 months to (re)discover the work before the site is closed for works from 1 September 2025.
 In October 2027, the year of the millennium, there will be a new museum with an optimised presentation and a completely redesigned scenography!